Did you know that Colchester is Britain’s oldest recorded town? For centuries it has been one of the most multicultural settlements in the world.

 Following the war, he was active in Liberal politics and in philanthropic activities.
 He endowed a professorship in the Spanish department at the University of Leeds, and contributed to University College London, the League of Nations Union, the Royal Air Force Club and Memorial Fund, and to many public projects.
 He died in 1927.

 Follow the path down the side of the castle.
 Where the path splits, keep left and follow it downhill through formal gardens.
-When you reach a beacon, turn left along a tree-lined path towards the bandstand.
+When you reach a beacon, turn right along a tree-lined path towards the bandstand.
 Before reaching the bandstand, stop on the left hand side for some stones laid out in the grass.

 10 The archaeologist's archaeologist